 Identifies the particular stored procedure that is to be dropped, using the specific name either specified or defaulted to at procedure creation time.
-If an unqualified name is specified, the current authorization ID of the statement is used as the qualifier.
+In dynamic SQL statements, the CURRENT SCHEMA special register is used as a qualifer for an unqualified object name.
+In static SQL statements the QUAL-IFIER precompile/bind option implicitly specifies the qualifier for unqualified object names.
 The specific-name must identify a specific procedure instance in the named or implied schema; otherwise, an error (SQLSTATE 42704) is raised.